 Cross Country running injuries are common and there are a few types of injuries that are more common than others.
-Running is a repetitive motion and impact related sport which makes Cross Country running injuries difficult for many doctors and therapists to understand, diagnose and treat properly.
+Running is a repetitive motion and impact related sport which makes Cross Country running injuries difficult for many understand, diagnose and treat properly.

 Diagnosing Cross Country Running Injuries

-At the San Diego Running Institute we have treated and fixed Cross Country runners and running injuries for over 15 years.
-We are also runners and understand the nature and complexity of Cross Country runners and how to accurately diagnose and fix their running injury in the shortest amount of time in order to help them get back into racing and achieve their goals.
+At the San Diego Running Institute I have treated and fixed Cross Country runners and running injuries for over 10 years.
+I understand the complexity of Cross Country runners and how to accurately diagnose and fix their running injury in the shortest amount of time in order to help them get back into racing and achieve their goals.
 Generally speaking, the Altered Gravity Treadmill is the best way to rehabilitate cross country running injuries.

 Two Types of Cross Country Running Injuries